Skip to main content

 Technical Analysis

-CVE-2025-62691 is a stack-based buffer overflow vulnerability identified in the Security Point (Windows) component of MaLion, a product by Intercom, Inc. The vulnerability exists in the way HTTP headers are processed, where a specially crafted HTTP request can overflow a stack buffer.
-This overflow allows an unauthenticated remote attacker to execute arbitrary code with SYSTEM-level privileges, effectively granting full control over the affected system.
-The vulnerability affects all versions prior to 7.1.1.9.
-The flaw requires no authentication or user interaction and can be exploited remotely over the network, increasing its severity and ease of exploitation.
-The CVSS v3.0 score of 9.8 reflects the critical nature of this vulnerability, with high impact on confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the vulnerability's characteristics make it a prime target for attackers once exploit code becomes available.
-The vulnerability could be leveraged to compromise enterprise environments, steal sensitive data, disrupt services, or establish persistent footholds.
-The lack of patches at the time of disclosure necessitates urgent remediation.
-The vulnerability's presence in a security product that may be deployed in sensitive environments further exacerbates the risk, as compromise could undermine broader organizational security postures.
+CVE-2025-62691 is a stack-based buffer overflow vulnerability identified in the Security Point (Windows) component of MaLion, a product by Intercom, Inc. The flaw exists in the way the software processes HTTP headers, where a specially crafted HTTP request can overflow a stack buffer.
+This overflow enables an attacker to overwrite control data on the stack, leading to arbitrary code execution.
+The vulnerability is remotely exploitable without any authentication or user interaction, allowing an unauthenticated attacker to execute code with SYSTEM-level privileges, effectively gaining full control over the affected system.
+The vulnerability affects all versions prior to 7.1.1.9, and no patches or mitigations are explicitly listed in the provided data, though it is implied that upgrading to 7.1.1.9 or later would resolve the issue.
+The CVSS v3.0 score of 9.8 reflects the critical nature of the vulnerability, with attack vector network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction (UI:N), and high impact on confidentiality (C:H), integrity (I:H), and availability (A:H).
+Although no known exploits have been reported in the wild yet, the vulnerability's characteristics make it a prime candidate for exploitation by threat actors seeking to compromise enterprise environments.
+The vulnerability could be leveraged to deploy malware, ransomware, or conduct espionage by gaining persistent SYSTEM-level access.

 Potential Impact